openeuropa/oe_theme/README.md

 with [this patch][9] and enable the theme: the patched core will then enable the required OpenEuropa Theme Helper module.

+The OpenEuropa theme supports both the EC and EU component libraries:

+- Use the "European Commission" component library for European Commission websites hosted under the `ec.europa.eu` domain
+- Use the "European Union" component library for European Union websites hosted under the `europa.eu` domain

+The theme uses the "European Commission" component library by default, you can change that by visiting the theme setting page.

+Note for developers: changing the component library will only load different CSS and JS assets, the actual HTML is the same between the two libraries.

 ## Companion sub-modules

 * [OpenEuropa Theme News](/modules/oe_theme_content_news/README.md)